argoproj-labs/hera/docs/examples/sidecar_dind.md

-# Docker in Docker sidecar container
+# Sidecar Dind

-This example showcases how one can run Docker in Docker with a sidecar container with Hera.
+This example showcases how one can run Docker in Docker with a sidecar container with Hera

 ```python
 from hera import Env, Sidecar, Task, TaskSecurityContext, Workflow